A 10 Factor Heath, Jarrow and Morton Stochastic Volatility Model

 Non-parametric test 1: Can interest rates be negative in the model?

 Non-parametric test 2: As commonly implemented, one factor term structure models imply that all yields will either (a) rise, (b) fall, or (c) remain unchanged.
-This implication is false, as documented for the United States in Table III.
-In fact, yield curves have twisted on 83.39% of the observations for the U.S. Treasury market.
+This implication is false, as documented for the United States in Table II.
+In fact, yield curves have twisted on 83.65% of the observations for the U.S. Treasury market.

-Non-parametric test 3: The constant coefficient one-factor models imply that zero coupon yields are normally distributed and so are the changes in zero coupon yields.
-In the U.S. Treasury market, this implication is rejected by three common statistical tests for 120 of 120 quarterly maturities for zero yields and for all 120 of the quarterly changes, as shown in Table II.
+Non-parametric test 3: The constant coefficient one-factor models imply that zero-coupon yields are normally distributed and so are the changes in zero-coupon yields.
+In the U.S. Treasury market, this implication is rejected by three common statistical tests for 120 of 120 quarterly maturities for zero yields and for all 120 of the quarterly changes.
+This histogram of 1-month zero-coupon bond yields from government bond markets in 13 countries provides visual confirmation that normality is a poor approximation to the probability distribution of interest rates.

-Assertion A: There are no factors other than the short term rate of interest that are statistically significant in explaining yield curve movements.
+Assertion A: There are no factors other than the short-term rate of interest that are statistically significant in explaining yield curve movements.
 This assertion is false.
 Table VI shows, using principal components analysis, that 8-12 factors are needed to explain the movements of the U.S. Treasury yield curve.
-Exhibit XXIX makes the same point in more detail.
+Exhibit XXXI makes the same point in more detail.

 Assertion C: A one-factor “regime shift” model is all that is necessary to match the explanatory power of the 2nd and other factors.
 This assertion is also false.
 A recent study prepared for a major U.S. bank regulator also confirmed that a one factor “regime shift” term structure model made essentially no incremental contribution toward resolving the persistent lack of accuracy in one factor term structure models.